-- Keep the hood and front air inlet free of ice, snow, or any other obstruction (such as leaves).
-The heater and defroster will work far better, reducing the chance of fogging the inside of your windows. - When you enter a vehicle in cold weather, set the blower fan to the highest setting for a few moments before driving off.
-This helps clear the intake ducts of snow and moisture, and reduces the chance of fogging the inside of your windows. - Keep the air path under the front seats clear of objects.
+Keep the hood and front air inlet free of ice, snow, or any other obstruction (such as leaves).
+The heater and defroster will work far better, reducing the chance of fogging the inside of your windows.

+- When you enter a vehicle in cold weather, select the LOWER setting, then turn the blower fan to high for a few moments before driving off.
+This will blow moist air from intake ducts toward the floor, not the windshield.
+It reduces the chance of fogging the inside of your windows. - Keep the air path under the front seats clear of objects.
 This helps air to circulate throughout your vehicle.